 You tell the shared object what data you want it to share by using curl_share_setopt(3).
-Currently you can only share DNS and/or COOKIE data.

 Since you can use this share from multiple threads, and libcurl has no internal thread synchronization, you must provide mutex callbacks if you're using this multi-threaded.
-You set lock and unlock functions with curl_share_setopt(3) too.
+You set lock and unlock functions with $curl_share_setopt(3)$ too.

-Then, you make an easy handle to use this share, you set the CURLOPT_SHARE option with curl_easy_setopt(3), and pass in share handle.
+Then, you make an easy handle to use this share, you set the $CURLOPT_SHARE$ option with $curl_easy_setopt(3)$, and pass in share handle.
 You can make any number of easy handles share the same share handle.